open-ephys/ONI/source/hw-spec/controller/addresses.rst

   The presence and limits of this capability are indicated in the :ref:`ONI_ATTR_NUM_SYNC_DEVS<optional-num-sync-dev-reg>` register.
-  In configurations that support hardware synchronization, resetting the acquisition counter through ``ACQ_CNT_RESET`` on a device with a ``SYNC_HW_ADDR`` of 0 will broadcast a hardware signal to all connected non-zero controllers, resetting all counters simultaneously.
+  In configurations that support hardware synchronization, resetting the acquisition counter through ``ACQ_CNT_RESET`` on a device with a ``SYNC_HW_ADDR`` of 0x00000000 will broadcast a hardware signal to all connected non-zero controllers, resetting all counters simultaneously.

   .. note:: Hardware synchronization is guaranteed only among controllers with the same hardware
-    implementation.
-Synchronization between controllers with different implementations is not assured, even if they support this capability.
+    implementation and that indicate support for this capability.
+Synchronization between controllers with different implementations is not assured, even if they indicate support for this capability.

 Other addresses in this block are reserved and MUST NOT be used.